SAP Articles

 How We Fixed It

 - Checked Their Usage – Pulled SAP data and found licenses just sitting there.
 They were paying for users who hadn’t logged in for months.
+Had a client with 200 unused licenses.
+Changed them to limited access.
+Saved $650K.

 SAP Licensing Negotiation: Common Challenges